Markie3110/Advanced_Robot_Programming_Assignment-2/README.md

 Known Errors
 ----------------------
-Occassionaly, the simulator may hang or crash after executing `make` due to one or more shared memory objects or FIFOs not being initialized properly.
+In rare occassions, the simulator may hang or crash after executing `make`.
 In such a situation simply terminate the current program execution using CTRL+C, and call `make` again.